arabellaknowles/london-mock-exchange-backend/README.md

 ## Usage:

 All routes begin with '/api/v1/'.
 You can create, read, update, and delete portfolios by sending the relevant request to 'api/v1/portfolio'.
-To create a transaction, send the request to 'api/v1/portfolio/{portfolio_id}/transaction
+To create a transaction, send the request to 'api/v1/portfolio/{portfolio_id}/transaction.

+## Technologies Used:

+Django
+Django Rest Framework
+Django Rest Auth
+SQLite
+Python